ros-navigation/docs.nav2.org/build_instructions/devcontainers.md

 When first creating Dev Containers, any supporting tool or service used will download and build the docker images needed to run the container.
 This includes pulling any parent images the project's Dockerfile builds `FROM`, as well as any tags or layers declared via `cacheFrom`, as specified in the chosen `devcontainer.json` config file.
 This can take a while, but only needs to be done once, or at least not again until such layers are updated and pushed to the image registry.

 Specifically, for this project, the default `devcontainer.json` file targets the `dever` stage within the project's root Dockerfile, the stage that also includes handy tools for developing the project, such as bash auto completion.
 This stage is in turn built `FROM` the `builder` stage, the stage that only includes the dependencies needed for building the project, as reused by the project's CI.
+For example, the `dever` stage modifies `/etc/bash.bashrc` to automatically source `install/setup.bash` from the underlay workspace, ensuring all VS Code extensions are loaded with the correct environment, while avoiding any race conditions during installation and startup.

 To speed up the initial build, images layers from this `builder` stage are cached by pulling the same image tag used by the project's CI, hosted from the image registry.
 This ensures your local dev container replicates our CI environment as close as possible, while benefiting from any cached work preemptively performed by the CI.
 Yet, this still allows you to customize the project's Dockerfile and rebuild the container, without needing to update CI images to reflect your local modifications.